 Are your employees complaining about Microsoft Office 365?
 Are your branches struggling for superior application experience, across all locations?
 It is time, you put an end to all Office 365 connectivity, performance and security challenges.

-Office 365 is one of the world’s favourite applications.
+Office 365 is one of the world’s favorite applications.
 Consumers love it, while enterprises benefit from a diverse range of services.
 For example Skype, Onedrive, Sharepoint, Exchange, Outlook and Project.
 It is no surprise as to why 91 percent of the Fortune 100 enterprises leverage Office 365.
 Every one out of five corporate employees uses an Office 365 cloud service.

-Mind boggling isn’t it?
+Mind-boggling isn’t it?

-Digital transformation continues, as applications too, are going through the test of transformation.
-Even world’s favorite application – Office 365 – has its share of criticism.
+Digital transformation continues, as applications too are going through the test of transformation.
+Even the world’s favorite application – Office 365 – has its share of criticism.
 Office 365 performance and connectivity has been a major point of discussion for a while now.
 In most cases, the problem IT leaders are highlighting is the performance aspect.
-As in even after shifting to the internet, office 365 is failing to put up adequate performance.
+As in even after shifting to the internet, office 365 is failing to put up an adequate performance.
 That too, post increasing firewall and network bandwidth capacity.
 Secondly, even though Microsoft SLAs guarantee 99.9% uptime, enterprises are struggling to achieve so.
 The third challenge is Quality of Experience (QoE).
-Most networking teams are finding it hard to ensure end-user experience.
+Most networking teams are finding it hard to ensure the end-user experience.
 May that be enterprise mobile workforce, internal employees or branches, users are left frustrated with a slow Office 365 performance.
-So how can your networking team achieve 99.99 per cent uptime and deliver a bespoke Office 365 experience at branches across locations?
+So how can your networking team achieve 99.99 percent uptime and deliver a bespoke Office 365 experience at branches across locations?

 Microsoft Office 365 Challenges prior shift to Cloud

 Ongoing digital transformation has highlighted several Office 365 connectivity challenges.
 One of the key challenges is the traditional network infrastructure.
 Before the advent of the cloud, applications remained in-house at fixed locations.
 A well-defined perimeter protected it.
 WAN optimization techniques helped to enhance user experience.
 Techniques such as TCP optimization, compression and caching.
 This worked well with small capacity WAN links.
-Using WAN optimizers were cost effective as well.
+Using WAN optimizers was cost-effective as well.
 This is because the cost of bandwidth was high when compared to the cost of deploying WAN optimizers.
 Enterprises used WAN optimizers across all its locations, world-wide, to make WAN efficient.
 But today WAN optimization techniques have become irrelevant.
 The cost-benefit of deploying WAN optimizers in today’s world is no longer valid.
 The scenario today is different.
 Cloud and the Internet have transformed it all.
 Enterprises today are powered by much more flexible, agile and application-aware WANs.

 “WAN is about connecting people and applications, and the most fundamental construct of connectivity is Bandwidth.”

--Shyamal Kumar, CEO Lavelle Networks
+– Shyamal Kumar, CEO Lavelle Networks

 Managing cloud traffic on a traditional hub and spoke network infrastructure is irrelevant today.
 Not long ago, enterprises based Microsoft Office Exchange Servers and other applications on-premise.
 Traffic was backhauled for remote sites and mobile in the data center.
 That’s how remote locations, branches, and mobile workforces got access to the network.
 Today services are on the cloud.
 Like Microsoft Office 365 which is a subscription-based cloud service.
 Its the same service that Microsoft advertised as a standalone software product earlier.
 Hence backhauling traffic to data centers today can create latency.
 And latency is inimical to QoE.
 It results in frustrated users, impeded applications and delayed deployments.